Affiliate links on Android Authority may earn us a commission. Learn more.

 Although the Galaxy Z Flip 4 isn’t a reinvention from its previous generation, it’s highly refined — crease aside — and finally overcomes the most extreme of battery woes.
 It’s further buoyed by the clever Cover Screen functionality and one of the best update commitments in the business.
 Maybe Al Pacino really was onto something in that locker room speech because small changes have gone a long way to make the most popular foldable on the market even better.

 With limited global competition into early 2023, Samsung easily remains on top of foldable mountain.
 The premium Galaxy Z Fold 4 might tempt power users, but most buyers can keep their attention here.
-Add a good trade-in deal to the mix via Samsung’s online offers, and it’s even harder to say no. If you’ve been waiting to try a foldable phone for yourself, this is the easiest one to pick.
+Add a good trade-in deal to the mix via Samsung’s online offers, and it’s even harder to say no. Now, the only question is whether you should grab the Galaxy Z Flip 4 on a discount or splurge on the improved Galaxy Z Flip 5.

 Top Samsung Galaxy Z Flip 4 questions and answers